piiano/cellotape/README.md

-# restcontroller
+# OpenAPI Router

-A DRY approach to REST Controller with OpenAPI in Golang.
+A safe DRY approach to HTTP routing with OpenAPI in Golang.
 We aim to simplify the way REST APIs are developed with OpenAPI.
-This project allow you to do it by either a design-first or code-first approach.
+This project allow you to do it in a **design-first** approach.

-- **Design First** - Load an OpenAPI spec and use it as a router to call relevant controllers in your code.
+Load an OpenAPI spec and use it as a router to call relevant handlers in your code.
-- **Code First** - Write your code and use reflection on the controllers signatures to produce an OpenAPI spec.
+The router handler signatures are validated with your OpenAPI spec and you can rest assured your code is implementing your design correctly with no gaps between your code and your spec.

 ## What this project isn't doing

 - It's not using code generation to support design-first approach.

   Code generators have their issues, code can get outdated, changes to generated code are hard to maintain because they might be overridden whenever the spec changes.

-  We load the spec on server initialization and init a router based on it.

-- It's not producing all the extra documentation properties in the spec such as descriptions, examples, etc.

-  The purpose of the spec produced in the code-first approach is to only describe the API signatures for compatability checks, API Gateways and for client generation.
+- It's not using comments on your code.
+Some approaches might suggest you comment your code in a way that produce an OpenAPI spec that can be compared to the spec you design.

+  The issue with this approach is that same as code the spec, code and comments can get out of sync too.

+  Especially when HTTP handlers in go provide an opaque interface with no type information.

+Our approach using strongly typed handlers can help you create an implementation for your API that never gets out of sync and are easily maintained.

+## Features

+- [x] Load, parse and validate an OpenAPI spec (`router.OpenAPISpec`).

+- [x] Init an HTTP router driven from an OpenAPI spec (`router.OpenAPI`).

+- [x] Provide SDK for defining strongly typed handler mapped to spec operations.

+- [x] Verify the handler signature types are compatible with those defined in the spec.

+  This enforces during initialization that the handlers correctly implement the spec.

+  Validated components includes:

+  - **Request Body Schema**

+  - **Path Parameters**

+  - **Query Parameters**

+  - **Responses**

+- [x] Support for middleware chains and group mechanism that allow applying middlewares to specific operations or specific groups

+- [x] Compatability with the `http.Handler` interface for both the router itself and the middlewares to allow easy integration of the router in any popular framework

+- [x] Support for custom content types to align with content types defined in the spec.

+  This can be done by implementing the `router.ContentType` interface

 ## Examples

+You can learn more about how to use this package by reviewing the following examples.

-### Hello World Example
+### Hello World API Example

 You can check the [Hello World Example](./examples/hello_world_example) to see how it works.
 We use the following [openapi.yaml](./examples/hello_world_example/openapi.yaml)